apitrace/apitrace/docs/USAGE.markdown

 individual call numbers in a plain text file, as described in the 'Call sets' section above.

-There is also experimental support for automatically trimming the calls necessary for a given frame or call:

-    apitrace trim-auto --calls=12345 -o trimed.trace application.trace
-    apitrace trim-auto --frames=12345 -o trimed.trace application.trace

 ## Profiling a trace ##